Get Your Free 2025 Vacation Guide

 More from "Marie McAden"

-If you're driving to Caesars Head State Park, you might notice cars parked in a small pull-off on the east side of U.S. 276 about 5 miles from the park headquarters.
-The big attraction here is Bald Rock, a natural scenic overlook offering a stunning view of the surrounding mountains.
+If you're driving to Caesars Head State Park, you might want to stop and see Bald Rock, a natural scenic overlook offering a stunning view of the surrounding mountains.

 On your way to Caesars Head State Park, stop and enjoy the view of the famed Table Rock from Bald Rock on U.S. 276.